Keffals: Conflict with Kiwi Farms

 Following the swatting, Sorrenti also set up a GoFundMe fundraiser with the aim of funding a move and a lawsuit, and said that she aimed to continue to stream.
-Sorrenti later tweeted that the GoFundMe had had its funds frozen after being mass reported.
+Sorrenti later tweeted that the GoFundMe had its funds frozen after being mass reported.
 Nonetheless, she was subsequently able to move to a hotel.
-On August 17, 2022, the location of the hotel was posted on Kiwi Farms and the hotel was inundated with pizza deliveries made by trolls using Sorrenti's deadname.
+On August 17, 2022, the location of the hotel was posted online and the hotel was inundated with pizza deliveries made by trolls using Sorrenti's deadname.
 Sorrenti believes that the location of the hotel was discovered after she had posted a picture on her Discord server that inadvertently revealed the patterned bedsheets used by the hotel, allowing internet trolls to cross-reference the sheets with those in local hotels.
-London Police Service confirmed that they are investigating this and also a separate doxxing attempt.
-Following this, Sorrenti moved to a new temporary location and has said that she intends to move weekly until she finds a permanent residence.
-She also said that she intended to host a protest against Kiwi Farms, that allegedly also played a role in her swatting, outside of the San Francisco offices of Cloudflare, a company that provided services to the forum.
+Sorrenti blamed Kiwi Farms for the swatting attempts.

-Following continued harassment, including her Uber account being hacked into to send her food, Sorrenti announced that she would be leaving Canada and moving to an undisclosed location in Europe in one or two months.
-She was once again doxxed in another swatting attempt after relocating to Belfast, Northern Ireland.
-On September 3, 2022, Cloudflare terminated services to the Kiwi Farms website, as the firm considered the forum activity to be increasingly dangerous.
+Following continued harassment, Sorrenti announced that she would be leaving Canada and moving to an undisclosed location in Europe.
+She was once again doxxed after relocating to Belfast, Northern Ireland.
+On September 3, 2022, pressure on Cloudflare in response to the harassment campaign resulted in the company terminating services to the Kiwi Farms website, as the firm considered the forum activity to be increasingly dangerous.
 The site was briefly accessible only through Tor.
 Sorrenti declared victory on September 5, saying the campaign had more than succeeded in its aim to shut Kiwi Farms down.
 On September 6, 2022, The Daily Dot confirmed that VanwaTech was providing content delivery network services to Kiwi Farms, hence bringing it back online.